Photo Copyright The Cultural Landscape Foundation

 A team led by Minneapolis-based landscape architecture firm Coen+ partners with Preservation Design Works will focus on revitalizing the plaza while preserving its historic assets.
 The project team will focus on improvements to the fountains and reflecting basin, concrete repairs, utility upgrades and making the plaza accessible to people with disabilities.

-In order to complete schematic design on schedule, there will be three monthly stakeholder meetings in February, March and April.
-After schematic design is completed in April, there will be stakeholder meetings every two to three months until the detailed design is completed in early fall.
+In order to complete schematic design on schedule, there will be monthly stakeholder meetings in February, March, April and May.
+After schematic design is completed in May, there will be stakeholder meetings every two to three months until the detailed design is completed in early fall.
 The goal is to have construction work done by the end of 2018.

 The Stakeholder Progress meetings will be held in the Green Room of Orchestra Hall for all interested parties to hear project updates and provide input on the rehabilitation of Peavey Plaza:

 The Kathy and Charlie Cunningham Green Room overlooks Peavey Plaza.

 Project contact: Jennifer Swanson 612.673.2529 or firstname.lastname@example.org

 Dec.
 9, 2016 (MINNEAPOLIS) The City Council has approved a contract with Minneapolis-based Coen+Partners to rehabilitate and revitalize Peavey Plaza at 12th Street South & Nicollet Mall.